 Mental Health supports clients in the community who would often otherwise need to be hospitalized.
 This work is critical to keep people out of the hospital and ensure health system capacity for those with COVID-19.
 As well, given current challenges around loss of employment, anxiety, and social isolation, delivery of mental health services is more important than ever.
-All 61 staff have been returned to their role with Mental Health.
-With the resurgence of COVID-19, some staff have again been redeployed to the COVID-19 response, affecting waiting times for Mental Health services
+With the resurgence of COVID-19, some staff have again been redeployed to the COVID-19 response, affecting waiting times for Mental Health services.
+Two staff returned to Mental Health have once again been reassigned to pandemic response.